Accounts

 Account Aliases

-Aliases simplify account identification by replacing complex IDs with user-friendly labels.
-For example:
+Aliases make it easier to identify accounts by replacing complex IDs with readable, user-friendly labels.

-- Instead of sharing an account ID (
+- For example: Instead of referencing an account like

 3172933b-50d2-4b17-96aa-9b378d6a6eac